 The European Green Deal sets the targeting of becoming the world’s first climate-neutral continent by 2050.
 As a key enabling technology, microelectronics not only contributes to economic growth, but also responds to major societal challenges by developing innovative solutions.
 Europe cannot address climate change without investing in electronic components and systems.
 Micro- and nano-electronics, integrated into power electronic modules and systems, are essential for an efficient, reliable and secure management of power generation, transmission, storage and consumption through smart grids, safe and secure system applications and devices (Electronic Components and Systems Strategic Research Agenda, 2019).

 Chemicals play a critical role in the manufacturing of microelectronics.
 Certain chemicals might contain hazardous substances that are used in low concentrations in electronics manufacturing due to their critical properties.
 Replacing hazardous substances is a multi-stage process, and it requires heavy R&D investment, an invention, testing and verification, which takes several years.
-After this consideration, if chemical restriction is necessary, the industry will need a sufficient period of time to identify, develop and substitute replacing hazardous substances, delivering the expected functionality and performance.
+The industry will need a sufficient period of time to identify, develop and substitute replacing hazardous substances, delivering the expected functionality and performance.